Hurricane maria response efforts

 If communications and power are down, data can be collected offline in the field and synchronized again when communications networks are available.
 If communications are running normally, the data being collected in the field feeds a live dashboard that provides your team with a real-time view of the data being collected for missions like damage assessment.

-Speak with an expert today about how Esri's solution for emergency management operations can transform your response efforts through a real-time, integrated solution.
+Speak with a representative today about how Esri's solution for emergency management operations can transform your response efforts through a real-time, integrated solution.